Nirvighan/Hurdle-Race-Game-Part-2/README.md

-# Hurdle-Race-Game-Part-2
+# Car-Racing-Game-Stage-2.0
-today I have completed this game's part 2 .
-In this I have added the four players ,  make them move , created the obstacles with images.
-In the next part I will make the players jump from obstacles .
-I will also add some button to pause or play the game .
-I will also add the remaining images in the game.
+today we have completed this game's stage 2.0 . today we have added animation to the cars the racing track and we make the game end.